LETS-C: Leveraging Text Embedding for Time Series Classification: Results and Analysis

+\paragraph{\textit{Comparison to State-of-the-art}} Table \ref{table:accuracy} and Figure \ref{fig:barplot_accuracy} present a comparative analysis of \letsc{} against 27 baseline models on the benchmark introduced above\footnote{To maintain consistency with prior works, we use the same settings as in TimesNet and OneFitsAll, where the UEA benchmark includes only training and testing sets (with no validation set).
+Consequently, the reported performance reflects the model's upper bound measurement.
+We collect supervised baseline model results from \cite{zhou2024one} and \cite{wu2022timesnet}, except for PatchTST, which is based on our own reproduction.
+Additionally, we gather unsupervised representation learning baseline results from \cite{goswamimoment} and \cite{yue2022ts2vec}.}.

-We observe that \letsc{} consistently demonstrates robust performance across all datasets, achieving the highest average accuracy of 76.16\% and AvgWins of 40\%, compared to 20 benchmark models.
+We observe that \letsc{} consistently demonstrates robust performance across all datasets, achieving the highest average accuracy of 76.16\% and AvgWins of 40\%, compared to 27 benchmark models.
 This includes the most recent SOTA model OneFitsAll (accuracy: 73.97\%, AvgWins: 20\%) and an older SOTA TimesNet (accuracy: 73.57\%, AvgWins: 0\%).
 Notably, \letsc{} surpasses OneFitsAll on six out of ten datasets by a significant margin. \letsc{} is particularly effective on challenging datasets like PEMS-SF and EthanolConcentration (EC).
-PEMS-SF is characterized by exceptionally high dimensionality with 963 features, and EC contains an extremely long time series at length of 1751, compared to other datasets in the benchmark.
-These results showcase the competitive edge of \letsc{} against the previous SOTA methods (OneFitsALL), thus establishing a new benchmark for time series classification.
+PEMS-SF is characterized by exceptionally high dimensionality with 963 features, and EC contains an extremely long time series at length of 1751.
+These results showcase the competitive edge of \letsc{} against the previous SOTA methods, thus establishing a new benchmark for time series classification.

-\textbf{Computational Cost Analysis} Next, we aim to assess how well the \letsc{} approach balances performance with computational efficiency, which is crucial for usage in resource-constrained environments.
+\paragraph{\textit{Computational Efficiency}} Next, we aim to assess how well \letsc{} balances performance with computational efficiency, which is crucial for usage in resource-constrained environments.
 Table \ref{table:trainable_parameters} provides a detailed analysis of the trainable parameters associated with \letsc{} compared to the previous SOTA model, OneFitsAll.
 Our method achieved higher performance with only 14.48\% of the trainable model parameters on average, compared to OneFitsAll.
-Despite the advantage of OneFitsAll over other leading models like TimesNet and FEDformer on its reduced parameter count, OneFitsAll still requires much more computational cost than our approach, especially for training.
-Further experiments on training and inference times are detailed in Table \ref{table:train_inference_time} in the Appendix.
-We show that \letsc{} offers a lightweight approach to the time series classification task while achieving the SOTA performance.
+Despite the advantage of OneFitsAll over other leading models like TimesNet and FEDformer on its reduced parameter count, OneFitsAll still requires much more trainable parameters than our approach.
+We show that \letsc{} offers a lightweight approach to time series classification while achieving the SOTA accuracy.
+It’s important to note that in \letsc{}, the text embedding computation is a one-time operation, unlike models like OneFitsAll, which continue to incur computational costs while fine-tuning partially frozen LLMs.